tenstorrent/tt-low-level-documentation/data_movement_doc/general/dm_best_practices.md

 ### 1. **Missing or Misplaced Barriers**

-**The Problem:** NOC operations are asynchronous.
-Without proper barriers, your kernel will continue executing while data is still in flight, leading to race conditions, corrupted data, or complete hangs.
+**The Problem:** NOC operations are asynchronous by design, allowing for high throughput by keeping multiple transactions in flight.
+However, without proper synchronization at critical points, your kernel may proceed before required data has arrived, potentially causing race conditions, data corruption, or hangs.
+The kernel writer should use barriers selectively to enforce correctness without unnecessarily stalling execution.

 ```cpp
 // WRONG - No barrier, data might not be ready